 DFW residents were asked about their patronage of a business if the website did not meet their aesthetic standards

-While the ugliness of a website is subjective, I think we can all agree there are some standard, best practices for making a website more appealing.
-Those include easy to use navigation, lack of flashing or glittery images, design elements arranged nicely, and a consistent color scheme.
-These standards lead us to make some recommendations to make sure your website doesn’t fall into the ugly spectrum.
+While the ugliness of a website is subjective, I think we can all agree there are some standard best practices for making a website more appealing.
+Those include easy-to-use navigation, a lack of flashing or glittery images, design elements arranged nicely, and a consistent color scheme.
+These standards lead us to make some recommendations to ensure your website doesn’t fall into the ugly spectrum.

 - Consider a new website design and layout about every 4 years

-- Use UserTesting.com at least once per year, and immediately after any medium to major changes to your website, to make sure you are providing the best user experience possible in terms of aesthetics and navigation.
+- Use UserTesting.com at least once per year and immediately after any medium to significant changes to your website to ensure you provide the best user experience possible in terms of aesthetics and navigation.
 This currently costs about $250.

-- Make sure to continually test new design changes with A/B (split) or multivariate testing before launching.
-Convert.com is a great tool and has a WordPress plugin to make testing easier.
+- Always test new design changes with A/B (split) or multivariate testing before launching.
+Convert.com is a great tool with a WordPress plugin to make testing easier.

 HOW TO FIND LOCAL BUSINESSES

-Now that we know a very large percentage of residents performing local searches are landing on your website, how exactly are they find local businesses on the Internet?
-To get this answer, we wanted to be as specific as possible to ensure respondents were telling us how they found a business that they were not aware of before, instead of just searching for mapping directions or information for a business they were already aware of.
+Now that we know a huge percentage of residents performing local searches are landing on your website, how exactly are they finding local businesses on the Internet?
+To get this answer, we wanted to be as specific as possible to ensure respondents were telling us how they found a business that they were not aware of before instead of just searching for mapping directions or information for a business they were already aware of.

 - Google Search – 81.43%